MichaelHDesigns/truecrypto-oss/doc/README.md

 Setup
 ---------------------
-[True Crypto OSS](https://truedividendcrypto.org/) is the updated TDC client and it builds the backbone of the network.
+[True Crypto OSS](https://truedividendcrypto.org/) is the current TDC client and it builds the backbone of the network.
 However, it downloads and stores the entire history of TDC transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run TDC on your native platform.
+The following are some helpful notes on how to run True Crypto OSS on your native platform.

 ### Unix